2025 A S S E M B L E

 Performance Instructions For Public Arrangements

 A S S E M B L E is a collection of instructions for participatory performance that reflect on the ways we gather in public space—particularly the historic Boston Common—through the objects we bring with us or discover there.
-It is a guided, interactive experience that unfolds across the landscape, inviting participants into temporary arrangements shaped by memory, proximity, and shared attention.
+It is both a guided and self-guided, interactive experience that unfolds across the landscape, inviting participants into temporary arrangements shaped by memory, proximity, and shared attention.

 As the city embarks on a 5–7 year master plan to redesign the Common, ASSEMBLE pauses to honor how the park has existed for recent generations—accumulating its own layered history of protest, play, leisure, and chance encounter.
 This work is both a reflection and a reminder: that in an era marked by increasing loneliness and social fragmentation, free and open “third spaces” are essential—not just for connection and recreation, but as vital arenas for civic engagement and collective expression.